Table of Contents

 Laboratory Work Up for Intestine Obstruction

-Basal metabolic profile with renal function, sodium and potassium are mandatory in every patient to assess volume status and electrolytes imbalance.
-CBC with differential is also important in case of hemorrhage or infarction.
-Elevated WBCs is evident in patients with infection, necrosis and infarction.
+Basal metabolic profile with renal function, sodium and potassium are mandatory in every patient to assess volume status and electrolytes imbalance since the patient has lost a lot of fluid and electrolytes via vomitus.

 Imaging Studies in Intestine Obstruction